roger-tseng/Embed-Lab-Final/README.md

 subscriber can subscribe to multiple topic at the same time, and the publisher can publish their message no matter the subscriber exist or not.
 This allows a great flexibility for our setting.

+(放MQTT圖)

+##### Localization Procedure
 In conclusion, we set four Rpi at each corner of the room.
-Each AP would publish time stamp and the calculated distance to every 4 sec.
-When the server receives four distances with the same time stamp, it would do triangulation to find coordinate.
-Average window = 3 for post-processing on calculated coordinate
+Each AP would publish time stamp and the calculated distance to the server every 4 sec.
+When the server receives four distances with the same time stamp, it would do triangulation and find the coordinate.
+Average window of three values are used for post- processing on calculated result.